tonyliang19/pollen_id/README.md

 # pollen_id

 Machine Learning bundle that contains custom Dataset and config files for pollen detection using Detectron2.
+It contains helpers that process raw SVG images to COCO-format JSONs that has annotations, segmentations that could represent the image.

 ## Installation